qgis/QGIS-Documentation/docs/training_manual/forestry/stands_digitazing.rst

 |

 Now for the second polygon, pick up the stand number 358.
-Make sure that the :guilabel:`Avoid int.` is checked for the :kbd:`forest_stands` layer.
-This option does not allow intersecting polygons at digitizing, so that if you digitize  over an existing polygon, the new polygon will be trimmed to meet the border of the already existing polygons.
-You can use this characteristic to automatically obtain a common border.
+Make sure that |checkbox| :guilabel:`Avoid overlaps` is checked for the ``forest_stands`` layer (as shown above).
+This option ensures polygons do not overlap.
+So, if you digitize over an existing polygon, the new polygon will be trimmed to meet the border of the existing polygons.
+You can use this option to automatically obtain a common border.

 * Begin digitizing the stand 358 at one of the common corners with the stand 357.
-* Then continue normally until you get to the other common corner for both stands.
+* Continue normally until you get to the other common corner for both stands.
 * Finally, digitize a few points inside polygon 357 making sure that the common border is not intersected.
 See left image below.
 * Right click to finish editing the forest stand 358.
 * Enter the :kbd:`id` as 358.
-* Click :guilabel:`OK`, your new polygon should show a common border with the stand 357 as you can see in the image on the right.
+* Click :guilabel:`OK`.
+Your new polygon should have a common border with the stand 357 as you can see in the image below.

 .. figure:: img/dgitizing_358_5.png
    :align: center